The benefits of fresh ginger

 Turmeric water is also a drink we’ve encountered; you take a teaspoon of turmeric powder and mix it into a glass of cold water, and that’s literally it.
 Now, this might be an acquired taste (or a pinch-your-nose-and-drink approach), but we’re partial to our shots…

 Not only are our turmeric and ginger shots refreshing and tasty, but they also contain black pepper extract.
 This, as we know, aids in the curcumin absorption in your gut, so you’re far more likely to absorb the active ingredient curcumin as well as reaping the benefits of fresh ginger, rather than simply drinking dried turmeric powder mixed into water.
 We may be biased, but we know which we’d prefer to kick-start our morning with…

 So, is fresh ginger good for you?
 Of course it is!
 Like all root vegetables, ginger is good for you and contributes to a healthy lifestyle, along with a balanced diet and exercise.
-Just a little bit of ginger a day could help contribute to the relief of aches, pains, and nausea, according to several studies.
 Not only that, but it tastes great!

 Our turmeric and ginger shots make it easy for you to enjoy the two ‘super roots’ every morning and build on the incremental benefits of fresh ginger.
 Simply shop with us today, refrigerate your shots, take one each morning on an empty stomach and enjoy!

 The Hal Robson-Kanu Guide To Fitness & Nutrition

 Gain exclusive insight into habits that will make every day a healthy and fulfilling one.